Interpol: How to challenge an international arrest warrant (red notices and diffusions)?

 Preventive CCF requests

 If you expect that an Interpol notice will be issued in the near future and there are serious reasons to believe that the Interpol alert will not be compliant to the rules and regulations of Interpol, we may submit a preventive request at the Commission for the Control of Interpol’s Files (CCF).
 Preventive requests aimed at blocking any processing in Interpol's files of data sent by national authorities which are likely to send requests for cooperation through Interpol channels.
-Interpol regulations require that data processed in the Interpol information system must be accurate, relevant and not excessive in relation to there purpose and up to date.
+Interpol regulations require that data processed in the Interpol information system must be accurate, relevant and not excessive in relation to their purpose and up to date.

 In terms of Article 36 of the Constitution of Interpol, the CCF is an independent body which shall ensure that the processing of personal information is in compliance with the regulations of Interpol.
 The rules on the control provide that the CCF shall ensure that the rules and operations relating to the processing of personal information by Interpol will not infringe the basic rights to the people concerned, as referred to in Article 2 of the Constitution, which refers in turn to the Universal Declaration of Human Rights.